geigerzaehler/beets-check/README.md

 importer and after a tracks has been added to the database and all tracks have been written it will add a checksum for that file.

 The same goes for updating tags.
-The [`write`][] and [`modify`][] commands updates the tags of audio files and this invalidates their checksum.
+The [`write`][write] and [`modify`][modify] commands updates the tags of audio files and this invalidates their checksum.
 Therefore, *beets-check* will automatically update your checksum after the write has finished.

 ```
 $ beet check -e 'title:A Day in the Life'